-In this post I analyze the puzzle from puzzles.baulab.info — reverse-engineering a 9,600 parameter attention-only transformer trained to count unique tokens.
+In this post I analyze the puzzle from puzzles.baulab.info.
+The task is to reverse-engineer a 9,600 parameter attention-only transformer trained to count unique tokens.
 See this Colab notebook for the corresponding code.

 Task